Sun-lab/dMeth/README.md

  ```
 The subdirectories includes codes for different steps.

-1. cell_type_specific_reference: source data and codes for preparation for cell type specific reference data.
-This reference data is used both for CombinedStudy and TCGA study.
+1. Blueprint_pipeline: source code for the *in silico* mixture study using the BLUEPRINT data.

-2. CombinedStudy_pipeline: source code for the simulation study.
+2. Simulation_pipeline: source code for the simulation study, where we simulated mixture based on cell type-specific reference data.

 3. TCGA_pipeline: source code for the TCGA study, comparing cell type deconvolution from gene expression data and DNA methylation data.

-4. Blueprint_pipeline: source code for the blueprint data study.
+4. cell_type_specific_reference: source data and codes for preparation for cell type specific reference data.
+This reference data is used by both  simulation study and TCGA study.

 Details of each pipeline can be found in README.md in each subdirectory.